dnephin/dobi/docs/config.rst

 If an image depends on a run resource, the run resource will be executed first.
 The run resource must exit before the image resource will be run.

-An image resource can not depend on a volume.
+An image resource can not depend on a mount.

 Run